Non-Additive Discrepancy: Coverage Functions in a Beck-Fiala Setting: Sparse Coverage Functions with Any Size Sets

 The equality follows from the fact that $F^s_i\vert_{D}(X^{(\iota)}_\ell ) = F^s_i\vert_{D}(Y_{\ell})$ due to the value preservation constraints.
 In the last inequality, we use that $Y'_{\ell}$ and $X^{(\iota)}_\ell$ differ in at most~$\tThreshold$ fractional variables.
 By \cref{def:restricted-multilinear-extension}, we have that

 \end{proof}

-Applying $I$ iterations, we computed an integral $k$-coloring~$\chi$ with small discrepancy and~$\E[\chi_\ell] = Y^{(0)}_{\ell}$ for all~$\ell \in [k]$.
-Since all independent sets~$D_j$ are disjoint, Therefore, the random variables~$\{\chi_u: u\in S\}$ are mutually independent.
+After $I$ iterations, we computed an integral $k$-coloring~$\chi$ of small discrepancy such that~$\E[\chi_q] = Y^{(0)}_{q} = 1/k$ for all~$q \in [n]$.
+Since all disjoint sets~$D_j$ are rounded in different iterations (and remain unchanged after), the outcome of the rounding of the sets~$D_1,D_2, \dotsc ,D_{j-1}$ in previous iterations only affects the correlation between elements within $D_j$, not the distribution of single elements in $D_j$ (for the formal argument see the proof of \cref{lem:all-sets-small-set-discrepancy}).
+As no two distinct elements of any set~$D_j$ are contained in the same set~$S \in \Ss^b$, the random variables~$\{\chi_u: u\in S\}$ are mutually independent.
 Intuitively, it is highly likely that independently rounding~$s = \sAllSetst$ many elements results in each big set in~$\Ss^b$ becoming a $k$-rainbow set.
-Putting all the pieces together, we prove \cref{lem:all-sets-small-set-discrepancy}.
+Hence, we are now in the position to prove \cref{lem:all-sets-small-set-discrepancy}.

 \begin{proof}[Proof of \cref{lem:all-sets-small-set-discrepancy}] We compute the integral $k$-coloring~$\chi$ in two steps.
-We start by partitioning the $n$ elements into disjoint independent sets in the dependency graph~$G = ([n],E)$ of~$\F^s$ where $E = \set{\set{u,v} \,|\, \exists S \in \Ss^s \cup \Ss^b: u,v \in S \cap Z, u \neq v}$.
+We start by partitioning the $n$ elements into disjoint independent sets in the dependency graph~$G = ([n],E)$ of~$\F^s$ where $E = \set{\set{u,v} \,|\, \exists S \in \Ss^s \cup \Ss^b: u,v \in S, u \neq v}$.
 Note that the maximal degree~$\delta$ in~$G$ is bounded by~$ts$ due to the size assumption on the sets in~$\Ss^b$.
 Using the classical greedy algorithm, we compute a $\delta + 1$ vertex coloring of~$G$ where each color class is an independent set in~$G$.
 Let~$I \le ts + 1$ and assume \wlogeneral that these independent sets are~$D_1, \dotsc, D_{I}$.